Effective Training of Convolutional Neural Networks with Low-bitwidth Weights and Activations: Methods

 Let $\{{b_1},...,{b_n}\}$ be a sequence precision, where $b_n<b_{n-1}, ..., b_2<{b_1}$, $b_n$ is the target precision and $b_1$ is set to 32 by default.
 The whole progressive optimization procedure is summarized in Algorithm~\ref{algo:progressive optimization}.

-Let $M_{low}^{k}$ be the low-precision model with $k$-bit and $M_{full}$ be the full precision model.
-In each step, we propose to learn $M_{low}^{k}$, with the solution in the $(i-1)$-th step, denoted by $M_{low}^{K}$, serving as the initial point, where $k<K$.
+Let $\Ml^{k}$ be the low-precision model with $k$-bit and $\Mf$ be the full-precision model.
+In each step, we propose to learn $\Ml^{k}$, with the solution in the $(i-1)$-th step, denoted by $\Ml^{K}$, serving as the initial point, where $k<K$.